 - Extra fuel

 Using your ATV and a few accessories keeps your gear in place, clean, dry and accessible.
+One valuable accessory for an ATV is a cover.
+This will help protect your ATV from the elements when you are not using it.
 You will even find gun racks custom made for your ATV.

 When you have to park your truck a half – mile or more from your blind, your ATV will handily take you the rest of the way.